kemitchell/west-span-agreement/scenarios/README.md

 Automated scripts run to ensure that:

-1. Each scenario plays is referenced somewhere in the agreement.
+1. Each scenario is covered somewhere in the agreement.

-2. Each part of the agreement covers to some scenario.
+2. Each part of the agreement covers some scenario.

-3. Each scenario referenced in agreement corresponds to a scenario file.
+3. Each scenario referenced in the agreement corresponds to a scenario file.

+4. Each authority referenced in a scenario corresponds to an authority file.

-4. Scenario files are uniformly structured and contain all required kinds of information.
+5. Scenario files are uniformly structured and contain all required kinds of information.

 Scenario File Format
 --------------------